Type 99 tank: Type 99A

 Improved Type 99.
 In 2003, the 99A model was developed.
 Prototype testing was underway by August 2007 and believed to be the standard deployed Type 99 variant in 2011.
 The position of the driver's hatch was moved from the centre left to the centre right of the hull.
 The improved main gun carries a Invar-type ATGM.
 It mounts a type of 3rd generation ERA, and an active protection system.
 The tank has a new, larger arrow-shaped turret with applique ERA armor.
 The larger turret has improved armour and a commander's periscope, and the tank has an integrated propulsion system.
 The 1200 hp engine is replaced with a 1500 hp engine.
 The tank also features a laser warning receiver.

-Type 99A2
+Type 99A Upgraded Variant

 This model has ERA installed on the glacis turret front and turret sides.
 It was in testing As of 2011.
 It is most likely this refers to a normal Type 99A, as the A2 nomenclature is not known to be used by the People's Liberation Army.